Yashiro Rokurō: Military career

 After his return to Japan, he was assigned to the cruiser Takachiho, and was serving as a division officer aboard that vessel during the Battle of the Yalu on 17 September 1894 in the First Sino-Japanese War.
 Yashiro briefly served on the cruiser Yoshino during the next year, before being assigned as a naval attaché to Saint Petersburg, Russia, where his principal duty was making an Intelligence assessment of the capabilities of the Imperial Russian Navy.

 Promoted to lieutenant commander in 1896 and commander the following year, Yashiro served on the Imperial Japanese Navy General Staff between 1899 and 1900.
 In early 1900, he was appointed the executive officer on the cruiser Yashima, and in June 1900, he received his first command: the cruiser Miyako, followed by the Izumi in October 1901.

-Following his graduation from the Naval Staff College, Yashiro was promoted to captain in 1901.
-Commander of the armored cruiser Asama during the Russo-Japanese War, Yashiro earned a reputation as a cool-headed and intelligent battle commander in skirmishes against the Russian cruiser Varyag and the gunboat Korietz in the Battle of Chemulpo Bay on 9 February 1904.
+Following his graduation from the Naval Staff College, Yashiro was promoted to captain in 1901 and assigned as the Commander of armored cruiser Asama during the Russo-Japanese War.
+Yashiro earned a reputation as a cool-headed and intelligent battle commander in skirmishes against the Russian cruiser Varyag and the gunboat Korietz in the Battle of Chemulpo Bay on 9 February 1904.
 Yashiro developed the plan to blockade the entrance to Port Arhur by sinking obsolete ships: however, he was overruled in his desire to lead the attack in person by Admiral Tōgō Heihachirō.
 The intimately unsuccessful operation was led by Takeo Hirose, and Yashiro was so overcome with remorse that he later personally sponsored the education of any children who had been orphaned in the operation.
-During the war, also participated in the Battle of the Yellow Sea and the Battle of Tsushima.
+During the war, he also participated in the Battle of the Yellow Sea and the Battle of Tsushima.

 At the war's end, Yashiro was assigned to Berlin, Germany as naval attaché until December 1907, when he was promoted to rear admiral.
 In December 1908, he was commander of the Yokosuka Reserve Fleet, and became commander of the IJN 1st Fleet from December 1909, Training Fleet from July 1910, and IJN 2nd Fleet from March 1911.
 In December 1911, he became commandant of the Naval Staff College.
 During his time at the Naval Staff College, Yashiro was a strong proponent of introducing karate into the Navy's training program.
 In September 1913, he was transferred to become commandant of the Maizuru Naval District.